wooizooi/bike_crash_nyc/README.md

 To load the data into the jupyter notebook run the code in Step 2 (# import from url).
 Alternatively: Download the data to your local device and load the data from there using the code in Step 2 (# import from device).
 After loading the datasets run the code step by step.

-Questions:

-What is the most dangerous NYC borough / area for a bicycle rider?
-Use visualization.

-What would you change in the locations of bike stations to increase safety?
-Use visualization.

-Where can an accident occur and how close is this from the nearest bike station?
-Create a predictive model.